 Your Perforce server should normally be a light consumer of system resources.
-As your installation grows, however, you may wish to revisit your system configuration to ensure that it is configured for optimal performance.
+As your installation grows, however, you might want to revisit your system configuration to ensure that it is configured for optimal performance.

-The following chapter briefly outlines some of the factors that can affect the performance of a Perforce server, provides a few tips on diagnosing network-related difficulties, and offers some suggestions on decreasing server load for larger installations.
+This chapter briefly outlines some of the factors that can affect the performance of a Perforce server, provides a few tips on diagnosing network-related difficulties, and offers some suggestions on decreasing server load for larger installations.

-Tuning for Performance
+Tuning for performance